PostgreSQL Scales Further Than Most Think — Here is How to Push It

 ORDER BY total_exec_time DESC

-LIMIT 20;Make sure pg_stat_statements is enabled — it's the single most valuable extension for performance work.
+LIMIT 20;Make sure pg_stat_statements is enabled — it is the most valuable extension for performance work.

-Once you know what's slow, check if indexes exist:
+Once we know what is slow, check if indexes exist:

-EXPLAIN (ANALYZE, BUFFERS) SELECT * FROM orders WHERE customer_id = 42 AND status = 'pending';If you see a sequential scan on a large table, you probably need:
+EXPLAIN (ANALYZE, BUFFERS) SELECT * FROM orders WHERE customer_id = 42 AND status = 'pending';If we see a sequential scan on a large table:

 CREATE INDEX CONCURRENTLY idx_orders_customer_status

-ON orders (customer_id, status);CONCURRENTLY is important — it doesn't lock the table during creation.
-Skip it and your app might stall.
+ON orders (customer_id, status);CONCURRENTLY avoids locking the table during creation.

-Partial indexes are underused and powerful.
-If 90% of your queries only care about active records:
+Partial indexes are underused.
+If 90% of queries only care about active records:

 CREATE INDEX idx_orders_active ON orders (customer_id)